stephaneVercouillieBMID/slate/source/workingVersion.html.md

 - Information to customize the user consent screen
 - Redirect URIs associated to your instances of itsme(r) services.

-<aside class="success"> Redirect URI: User will be redirected to that URL after the (failed or successful) authentication in the itsme App. </aside>
+<aside class="info"> Redirect URI: User will be redirected to that URL after the (failed or successful) authentication in the itsme App. </aside>

 <aside class="notice"> You must specify the Redirect URI in the onboarding file because it needs to be whitelisted by our F5.
 Multiple URLs can be whitelisted by BMID. </aside>

 - JWKSet URL, and associated SSL/TLS certificate
-<aside class="notice">It is not possible to register multiple JWKSet URLs for one environment.</aside>
+<aside class="warning">It is not possible to register multiple JWKSet URLs for one environment.</aside>

 Once your Sandbox is created, you will receive:
 <ul>